Get started by: Creating a website → | Getting a domain →

 In the Wix editor, you can easily drag and drop widgets and other elements directly into the footer.
 You can also easily adjust its size by dragging the border up or down.

 Once you’ve mapped out what pages you want on your site, it’s time to create them.
-Here’s a quick step-by-step of how to do it in the Wix editor.
+Here’s a quick step-by-step of how to build useful and engaging pages and how to do it in the Wix editor.

-• Customize: Customize the newly created page by adding your content, adjusting the layout and refining the design.
+Customize: Customize and build the newly created page by adding your content, adjusting the layout and refining the design.

 When designing web pages for your professional website, consider adding these pages: